MagalieHeinrich/Material-Nozzle-Project/README.md

 1. Default Mesh: JetRIS_verysimp_ap_new.inp (from Newaperture_mesh.jl)
 A simplified, sharp-cornered block domain scaling structures via centimeter adjustments.
 It features targeted local path refinements near the aperture boundary (ref_ap) and wall boundaries (ref_walljetchamber).

 2. Alternative Complex Mesh: JetRIS_verysimp_ap5.inp (from JetRIS_verysimp_ap5.jl)
 A complex, curved-funnel mesh tracking customized circular arcs to smooth out the entry throat geometry.
 This mesh has problems with elongation of the domain.

 Mesh Configuration Warning:

 If you switch the simulation script to use JetRIS_verysimp_ap5.inp, you must completely map the updated boundary dictionaries (my_boundary_conditions and my_bcs_parabolic).
 Every named geometric edge segment created by HOHQMesh must match a valid boundary routine assignment in Trixi, or the initialization loop will fail.

 ---

-How to Run the Simulations
+How to Run the Simulations:

 Ensure your Julia environment has the required packages installed.
 Open your Julia REPL and run: using Pkg
 Pkg.add(["Trixi", "OrdinaryDiffEq", "StaticArrays", "OrdinaryDiffEqLowStorageRK", "OrdinaryDiffEqSSPRK", "Trixi2Vtk", "LinearAlgebra", "GLMakie", "HOHQMesh"])